 The Reporting page also provides options for the format and content of email reports sent via a user-defined email notification task and for specifying the location where you want to save the reports.
-You can also enable diagramming and set diagramming parameters.
-For information on Diagramming, refer to "Diagramming Page Fields" on page 614.
+You can also set diagramming parameters.
+For information on Diagramming, refer to "Diagramming Page Fields" on page 758.